D&D Meets Murder Mystery and Casino Night

 My First Con

 At my first con I was DMing on the main floor for the group Rollling in the Deep.
 It was super weird, awkward, and not very well planned as we were literally just in the middle of the main floor and people didn’t have anywhere to sit so they just walked over and watched over our shoulders for a few minutes.

 Nevertheless we had an absolute blast with our Trailer-trash-wizard (bottom right), Charismatic bard (bottom middle), Confused Cleric (Bottom left) and our Eccentric Barbarian (top right).

 One day I’m sure I’ll get the opportunity to do a con the right way, but for now, I reflect on this crazy day!

 Rolling in the Deep was a branch of an improv troupe in town.
 We had live shows all through the summer with crowd participation throughout the campaign.
 Granted, we only had about 7 participants each night, but it was still a blast doing live D&D in front of a “crowd.”
 I hope to be able to do something like this again one day, as it was a ton of fun!

 One time Chris and I went to a movie theatre in Denver to watch the room, to my surprise Tommy Wiseau and Sestero were there.
 Tommy took a picture with me where he was choking me, he offered me his underwear (I’m pretty sure it was a new brand he was starting, not the pair he was wearing, but honestly I can’t be sure).
 It was… quite the experience.

 Also, did you know that I was in a movie that Vice Magazine called “The Room of 2014”?
-Yep, it was called “The Lock-In” and it was awful.
+Yep, I won’t say the name of it, though I’m sure you could find it without too much work… it was awful.

 A Short Memory